You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 This factsheet explains the procedures for filing your company’s tax return and paying the tax due.

-An optional system of fixed rate expenses has been introduced for unincorporated businesses.
+An optional system of fixed rate expenses applies for unincorporated businesses.
 We consider the optional rules which allow the use of a 'simplified' fixed rate deduction instead of actual costs.

 If you are self employed and work from home this factsheet will summarise what homeworking costs you can claim for tax purposes.